 Get started on your MSN family nurse practitioner degree

 Explore the admissions requirements and then take the next step toward earning your master of science in nursing at Davenport.

 Programs related to the online nursing master’s degree

-- A current, valid, and unrestricted license as a Registered Nurse (RN) in a U.S jurisdiction or province of Canada
+- Current, valid, and unrestricted license as a registered nurse (RN) in a U.S. jurisdiction or province of Canada

 - Two professional recommendations